-Resolute in its mission to set a new standard in healthcare, Wellforce today announced that Michael Wagner, MD, President and Chief Executive Officer of Tufts Medical Center and Tufts Children's Hospital in Boston, will become its new Chief Physician Executive.
+Resolute in its mission to set a new standard in healthcare, Wellforce today announced that Michael Wagner, MD, President and Chief Executive Officer of Tufts Medical Center and Tufts Medical Center in Boston, will become its new Chief Physician Executive.
 In this role, Dr. Wagner will bring together the nearly 3,000 physicians of Wellforce to develop a bold, innovative strategy that improves the health of patients and communities and creates an environment where clinicians can thrive.
 Dr. Wagner was chosen for the senior leadership position after a national search.

 “In every article you read, every conference you attend, every conversation you have, it is clear our healthcare system is broken and change is needed now,” said Norm Deschene, CEO of Wellforce.
 “Wellforce is going to be at the forefront of the innovative thinking that redefines healthcare and no one is better suited to lead this effort with our physicians than Mike, who has worked tirelessly to improve care in community settings, in Massachusetts and across the country and as a leader of a physician’s organization and major academic medical center.”

 “I have cherished my time at Tufts Medical Center.
 It is where I began my career as a primary care physician and where I have had the pleasure of serving as CEO for an incredibly dedicated workforce,” said Dr. Wagner, who has served as the organization’s CEO since September of 2013.
 “Collaborating with the best physicians in the state, and their hospital partners, we’ll be able to imagine new ways to provide greater access to convenient, high quality care while creating an environment where doctors can spend less time with paperwork and process and more time with their patients.”

 Dr. Wagner will begin his tenure as Chief Physician Executive by listening to physicians throughout the system to hear the challenges they face and the opportunities they see for the future.